 The hardest part of dealing with your dog's upset stomach is that they can't simply walk up to you and tell you their belly is hurting.
 However, if you know what to look for, more often than not you can spot the symptoms before the problem becomes severe.
 Among the most common symptoms of a queasy stomach are:

-■ Excessive drooling
+- Excessive drooling

-■ Eating grass or licking the carpets or floor
+- Eating grass or licking the carpets or floor

-■ Lack of appetite
+- Lack of appetite

-■ Gurgling noises in his stomach
+- Gurgling noises in the stomach

 If you notice any of the above symptoms, chances are good that your dog has an upset stomach.
-In most cases, the problem will go away on its own, but there also ways you can help your dog feel better faster.
+In most cases, the problem will go away on its own, but there are also ways you can help your dog feel better faster.

 Every dog gets an upset tummy from time to time, it seems to be quite normal and generally does not have any lasting effects.
-In most cases, you can simply let the problem run its course, but if your dog appears to be overly uncomfortable, there are medicines you can give him to ease his discomfort and reduce vomiting and diarrhea.
+In most cases, you can simply let the problem run its course, but if your dog appears to be overly uncomfortable, there are medicines you can give them to ease discomfort and reduce vomiting and diarrhea.
 If you have any doubts at all about your dog's condition, be sure to contact your vet for further assistance.